 Pacific Sailfish almost always jump repeatedly when hooked and put on quite a show.
-This usually tires them out and causes them to be landed rather quickly.
+This usually tires them out and causes them to be landed rather quickly, especially relative to their relatives in the Marlin family.
 They do not have the strength of a similar sized marlin, but their acrobatics make them a fun fish to pursue.
 One of the most amazing things I have ever seen in fishing was a triple hookup of Pacific Sailfish in Costa Rica.
 They all exploded out of the water simultaneously right behind the boat like a choreographed dance.
 You could fish a long time and not see anything like that again.
 Amazing.

-They are usually released if healthy.
+They can be eaten but are usually released if healthy.
 They top out around 200lbs and anything over 130lbs is a nice fish.

 Pacific Sailfish Tackle

 I usually use a medium weight conventional setup.
 If trolling I use a 50lb setup (a little heavy but something bigger might bite), and if pitching a bait I will use a 30lb setup.
 This usually allows for a short fight and a healthy release.
 A Shimano Trinidad 20 or Daiwa Saltiga spinning reel are good choices for pitching baits, while for trolling you could go with an Accurate BX2 30.
 Click here for tackle recommendations.